Is there anything more soothing for the body and soul than the big blue sky and summer vibes highlighted by the glow of natures sounds and smells?

 Thrilling attractions you have to experience in Malcesine

-When it comes to exciting attractions in Malcesine, there is something to suit all tastes, either you want to unwind on the lake shores, be pampered or wanna enjoy an active holiday.
+When it comes to exciting attractions in Malcesine, there is something to suit all tastes, whether you want to unwind on the lake shores, be pampered or wanna enjoy an active holiday.

 Natural beaches along the lake are mostly pebble, but it’s also possible to find soft golden sand ones.
 Apart from walking, cycling, and paragliding, you can do water sports like diving, kite surfing, sailing, and SUP.